davidmoten/odata-client/README.md

 ### Updating Microsoft Graph metadata
 Developer instructions:
 * Copy latest from https://graph.microsoft.com/v1.0/$metadata and place in `odata-client-generator/src/main/odata/msgraph-metadata.xml` then format it using `xmllint --format <input> ><output>`
+* Update the Entity ItemAttachment to have HasStream="true" attribute (still missing from msgraph metadata)
 * Copy latest from https://graph.microsoft.com/beta/$metadata and place in `odata-client-msgraph-beta/src/main/odata/msgraph-beta-metadata.xml` then format it using `xmllint --format <input> ><output>`

 ## Usage Notes